elucian/bee/syntax/structure.md

 * alter    -- change/modify variable value or assign new value
 * read     -- accept input from console into a variable
 * write    -- output to console result of an expressions
-* play     -- play one aspect of a program synchronously
+* play     -- execute one aspect that has no output
-* apply    -- execute one rule in synchronous mode
+* apply    -- execute one rule that has no results
-* start    -- execute one rule in asynchronous mode

 **notes:**